yunusemrejs/restore-js/README.md

 ### Subscribing to State Changes

 To subscribe to state changes, you can call the `subscribe` method and pass a listener object that contains a callback function and an array of watched state keys.
+Subscribe function will return the listenerID value.

 ```js
 const listener = {